-The damaging effects of preterm birth on the brain, manifested as EoP, are a significant economic burden, and have negative impacts on families and communities.
+The damaging effects of preterm birth on the brain, manifested as EoP, carry significant economic costs, and can have negative impacts on families and communities.
 As diagnosis of EoP can often only be definitively made days or weeks after birth, the most important strategy for treatment will necessarily be one that promotes neuroregeneration of the damaged brain.

 28 and 32 weeks

 In clinical medicine, neonates are an often neglected and understudied population; they are medically complex and there exists a certain reluctance to consider novel interventions.
 PREMSTEM hopes to push forward the research agenda for neonatal innovation by bringing together a committed interdisciplinary partnership to provide a road-map for how medicines can be optimised for use in this understudied patient group.